theron-wang/otr4j/README.md

 * Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use-case (including all FIXMEs)
 * ...
 (OTRv4 Non-interactive, ...)
 * Clean up remaining TODOs
+* Review the many logging statements and verify if log levels are reasonable.

 ## Functionality